nathanflp/encurtador-de-link/README.md

 This project is an API built using **Java, Java Spring and PostgresSQL as the database.**

-The API was developed for the Back-End Brasil challenge, wich you can find it [here](https://github.com/backend-br/desafios/blob/master/url-shortener/PROBLEM.md).
+The API was developed for the Back-End Brasil challenge, which you can find it [here](https://github.com/backend-br/desafios/blob/master/url-shortener/PROBLEM.md).

 ## Table of Contents